kimmminjae/kimmminjae.github.io/_drafts/2020-10-05-Coveo-For-Sitecore-Clear-All-Facets-On-New-Query.md

 That's were ["Coveo Javascript Framework Query Events"](https://docs.coveo.com/en/417/javascript-search-framework/javascript-search-framework-events#query-events) comes in.
 We can tap into one of many events and insert our own logic during queries.

+There are two versions.
+Using pure JavaScript, and using jQuery.
+I have a code snippet for each methods.

 ### Vanilla JavaScript Version
 ``` js
 var previousSearchTerm = "";